Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Introduction

 For near-symmetric $q \sim 1.0$ and sufficiently small $\mathcal{M}$, $m_1$ may also be subsolar.
-Considering the limitations of the template banks and low \texttt{HasNS} probability, it is most likely that S251112cm was produced by the merger of two subsolar mass objects with a fairly symmetric mass ratio.
+Considering the limitations of the template banks and low probability of a $1-3~M_{\odot}$ object being involved, it is most likely that S251112cm was produced by the merger of two SSM objects with such $q \sim 1.0$.
 But, $m_1 \sim 1.0 - 3.5~M_{\odot}$~and mass ratios approaching $0.1$~are not completely ruled out.

 The merging system could consist of two black holes (BBH), two neutron stars (BNS), or a neutron star-black hole binary (NSBH), but, at least one of the objects must be subsolar in mass.
 Mergers involving white dwarfs (WDs) or the nondegenerate cores of stars are disfavored as these produce GWs with frequencies of mHz to dHz, outside of LIGO/Virgo bands \citep{maselli_WDWDmergers_2020, grichener25}.
-Such a subsolar mass neutron star (ssNS) or black hole (ssBH) would be the lightest neutron star or black hole known to date.
-How such subsolar mass compact objects could be formed remains an open question, as ssNS/ssBHs have not been definitively observed. \citet{doroshenko22_0.77Msun_HESS_J1731-347} propose that the compact object at the center of supernova remnant HESS J1731-347 may have a mass of $0.77^{+0.20}_{-0.17}~M_{\odot}$, but \citet{alford-halpern23} highlight that this measurement is highly distance-dependent and did not analyze all available XMM-Newton data, arguing instead for a supersolar object.
+Such a SSM neutron star (ssNS) or black hole (ssBH) would be the lightest neutron star or black hole known to date.
+How such SSM compact objects could be formed remains an open question, as ssNS/ssBHs have not been definitively observed. \citet{doroshenko22_0.77Msun_HESS_J1731-347} propose that the compact object at the center of supernova remnant HESS J1731-347 may have a mass of $0.77^{+0.20}_{-0.17}~M_{\odot}$, but \citet{alford-halpern23} highlight that this measurement is highly distance-dependent and did not analyze all available XMM-Newton data, arguing instead for a supersolar object.
 The next-lightest known NSs are supersolar: a NICER analysis infers a mass of $1.04^{+0.05}_{-0.03}~M_{\odot}$ for pulsar PSR J1231-1411 (\citealt{salmi24_NICER_PSR_J1231-1411}), and there is evidence for a $1.174 \pm 0.004~M_{\odot}$ NS in the binary pulsar system J0453+1559 (\citealt{martinez2015_lightestNS}, but see \citealt{tauri19_PSRorWD} for an argument that the object is instead a WD).
 Moreover, it is challenging to explain how standard binary evolution could yield a system of ssNSs/ssBHs.
 Modern 3D simulations of neutrino-driven core collapse supernovae do not yield remnant NSs lighter than $\sim 1.1-1.2~M_{\odot}$ \citep{nomoto1991_accr-induced-WD-collapse}.
 We therefore explore alternative formation channels for ssNSs or ssBHs, how they might merge, and the resultant EM counterparts.